What is Chip and how does it work?

 Chip basic vs ChipX cost comparison

 |Cost to invest £1,000||£14.10||£79.97|

 Is Chip safe to use?

-Those who have rated the Chip app as 'Bad' have commented on issues when it comes to withdrawing the funds.
-There are numerous reviews mentioning technical problems when it came to withdrawing the money they had saved with Chip, with some users waiting up to 5 days for their money.
-However, the majority of reviews are later updated to say that the issue was resolved promptly and upon complaint was dealt with efficiently.
+23% rate the Chip app as 'Bad' and most refer to experiencing issues when it comes to withdrawing funds.
+There are numerous reviews mentioning technical problems when it came to withdrawing the money they had saved with Chip.

 Alternatives to Chip

 There are various alternatives to the savings app Chip and we summarise a few of those below.
 For more information on savings apps available in the UK at the moment visit our article, 'The best savings apps in the UK'.